BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Your Pregnant Belly at 17 Weeks

-Baby is working on getting stronger, and your 17 weeks pregnant body is working on getting bigger—about 1 to 2 pounds bigger per week.
+Baby is working on getting stronger, and your 17 weeks pregnant body is working on getting bigger—about 1 pound bigger per week.
 (Weight gain should be about the same if you’re 17 weeks pregnant with twins.)
 Make sure you document your growing 17 weeks pregnant belly by taking lots of photos.
 We promise: One day you’re going to look back and reminisce about this time.
 You’ll want to have a keepsake of how your body changed.

 Can I feel baby at 17 weeks?